Online Bilevel Optimization: Regret Analysis of Online Alternating Gradient Methods: Algorithm and Regret Bounds

-From Theorem~\ref{thm:dynamic:convex:B-OGD}, we see that Algorithm~\ref{alg:obgd} achieves an $\mc{O} (1+P_{1,T}+ Y_{1,T}+Y_{2,T})$ dynamic regret for a sequence of loss functions that satisfy Assumption~\ref{assu:f} with only gradient feedback.
-This is comparable to that achieved in the full information feedback setting provided in Theorem~\ref{thm:full:info}, albeit with additional conditions~(vanishing gradients and Assumptions~\ref{assu:f:a3}--\ref{assu:f:a2}).
+From Theorem~\ref{thm:dynamic:convex:B-OGD} we see that Algorithm~\ref{alg:obgd} achieves an $\mc{O} \left(1+S_{1,T}+Y_{2,T}\right)$ dynamic regret for a sequence of loss functions that satisfy Assumption~\ref{assu:f} with only gradient feedback.
 Note that the condition $\nabla f_t(\m{x}^*_t, \m{y}^*_t(\m{x}^*_t) )=0$ is referred to as the vanishing gradient condition, which is widely used in the analysis of OGD methods in the single-level convex setting~\cite[Assumption 2]{yang2016tracking}.
-We also emphasize that in general $Y_{1,T}$ and $Y_{2,T}$ are not comparable; see Example~\ref{exm:not:comparable}.